 The white balance setting on your camera deals with the color of light and each of the icons that represent your white balance settings […]

-This is a follow up post to last weeks entry titled A Photographers Raw Material .
+This is a follow up post to an earlier entry titled A Photographers Raw Material .

 A photographer’s raw material is light.
 You can’t touch it with your hands.
 You can’t smell it with your nose.
 You can’t taste it with your tongue, You can’t hear it with your ears.